qwertie/ecsharp/ecs/for-normal-coders.md

     Foo(new List<int>()::list);
 ~~~

 A key feature of the new operator is its high precedence.
-In EC# you _could_ write code like this:
+In EC# you _can_ write code like this:

 ~~~csharp
     if ((var table = DBConnection.Tables.Get("Person")) != null)